 While the Chinese economy has experienced significant growth over the past decades, growth has been uneven, both geographically and among various sectors of the economy, and the rate of growth has been slowing since 2012.
 Any adverse changes in economic conditions in China, in the policies of the PRC government or in the laws and regulations in China could have a material adverse effect on the overall economic growth of China.
 Such developments could adversely affect our business and operating results, lead to reduction in demand for our services and adversely affect our competitive position.
-COVID-19 had a severe and negative impact on Chinese and global economy in 2020.
+COVID-19 had a severe and negative impact on Chinese and global economy in the past two years.
 Whether this will lead to a prolonged downturn in the economy is still unknown.
+The conflict between Ukraine and Russia and the imposition of broad economic sanctions on Russia may raise cost for our operations in Europe.
 The PRC government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall Chinese economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 In addition, in the past the PRC government has implemented certain measures, including interest rate adjustment, to control the pace of economic growth.
 These measures may cause decreased economic activity in China, which may adversely affect our business and operating results.